PetoLau/jekyll-now/_posts/2018-03-13-TSrepr-clustering-time-series-representations.md

 The interpretability of these results would be difficult.
 Therefore, model-based time series representations are very effective in this use case (so the typical profiles extraction).

 I will show you the usage of one more representation method - **FeaClip**.
-The **FeaClip** is feature extraction method from a clipping representation.
+The **FeaClip** is feature extraction method from a clipped representation (Laurinec and Lucká (2018)).
 The windowing approach alongside FeaClip is recommended to use for every day of time series.
 The big advantage is that normalisation is not needed alongside FeaClip method.
 Let's use it in our case.
 The windowing method is also directly implemented in `repr_matrix` function.

 {% highlight r %}
 data_feaclip <- repr_matrix(elec_load, func = repr_feaclip,